alchemy-fr/Phraseanet-Docs/en/Devel/API/V1/Authentication.rst

 the OAuth 2.0 standard.

-When you use this redirect_uri, instead of redirecting the user's browser to a page on your site with an authorization code, Phraseanet will display the authorization code or error response in a text field with instructions for the user to copy and paste it in to your application.
+When you use this redirect_uri, instead of redirecting the user's browser to a page on your site with an authorization code, Phraseanet displays the authorization code or error response in a text field with instructions for the user to copy and paste it in to your application.